nimaebrazi/debian-base-packeage-installer/README.md

 # Debian Base Package Installer

 ###What should we do with the script?
-This scrip installs your packages and programs on debian bases linux distro.
+This script installs your packages and programs on debian bases linux distro.

 ###Usage
 #####Step 1: